youth activity obligation failures

 At this meeting you must discuss:

-• are they meeting the eligibility criteria?
+• if they meeting the eligibility criteria

-• how have they been living on reduced payments?
+• how have they been living on reduced payments

 • and, if they are receiving income from any source.

-You must notify YSSU of the outcome of this meeting, including any re-compliance activity via ART.
+You must notify YSSU of the outcome of this meeting, including any recompliance activity via ART.
 YSSU will determine ongoing entitlement and resume the young person's benefit payment if appropriate.

-As soon as a young person recomplies you must send add an activity to the young person's profile ART to capture what the young person is doing to recomply and send a recompliance task to YSSU.
+As soon as a young person recomplies you must add an activity to the young person's profile ART to capture what the young person is doing to recomply and send a recompliance task to YSSU.

-When a young parent doesn't comply for four weeks you should begin the review entitlement to benefit payment process.
+When a young parent doesn't comply for four weeks, you should begin the review entitlement to benefit payment process.
 See review entitlement to benefit payment | youth service provider

 Learn more